 Environment variables: A set of configurable values that allow you to dynamically fine tune your Airflow deployment.
 They're defined in your

-airflow.cfg(or directly through the Astro UI) and encompass everything from email alerts to DAG concurrency (see below).
+airflow.cfg(or directly through the Astro Cloud UI) and include everything from email alerts to DAG concurrency (see the following).

 Parallelism: Determines how many task instances can be actively running in parallel across DAGs given the resources available at any given time at the deployment level.
 Think of this as "maximum active tasks anywhere."